wallee-payment/android-sdk-demo-app/README.md

 ```
 The token should be signed with the application user's authentication key.

-The JWT token generated can be verify using [https://jwt.io/](https://jwt.io/)
+The JWT token generated can be verified using [https://jwt.io/](https://jwt.io/)

 Example of JWT Token Creation from the app:
 ```